nixworks/public/news/2011/01/14/index.md

 ##### Guyana
 ### [Guyana formally recognizes Palestine as an independent state as part of its "long-standing and unwavering solidarity with, and commitment to, the just and legitimate aspirations of the people of Palestine for the exercise of their right to self-determination and to achieve a homeland of their own, independent, free, prosperous and at peace", a foreign ministry statement says. ](/news/2011/01/14/guyana-formally-recognizes-palestine-as-an-independent-state-as-part-of-its-long-standing-and-unwavering-solidarity-with-and-commitment-to.md)
-_Context: Guyana, Palestine_
+_Context: Palestine, Guyana_

 ##### South Africa
 ### [South Africa's chief rabbi Warren Goldstein criticises a controversial petition launched by three Jewish Capetonians calling for Archbishop Emeritus and Nobel Peace laureate Desmond Tutu to be axed as patron of two Holocaust centers. ](/news/2011/01/14/south-africa-s-chief-rabbi-warren-goldstein-criticises-a-controversial-petition-launched-by-three-jewish-capetonians-calling-for-archbishop.md)
-_Context: Desmond Tutu, Warren Goldstein, Holocaust, South Africa, rabbi_
+_Context: Warren Goldstein, Desmond Tutu, rabbi, South Africa, Holocaust_

 ##### Barack Obama
 ### [The Obama administration in the United States eases travel and other restrictions on Cuba. ](/news/2011/01/14/the-obama-administration-in-the-united-states-eases-travel-and-other-restrictions-on-cuba.md)